andrewrgoss/andrewrgoss.com/content/post/udemy_complete_javascript.md

 <a href="http://codingheroes.io/resources" target="_blank">Design and Coding Resources</a><br>
 <hr>

 This course represents my official foray into learning JavaScript.
-Up to this point I've used it only on occasion with no formal training.
-With a new goal of becoming a full-stack developer, JavaScript is a core front-end technology for me to have as part of my stack.
+Up to this point I've used it only on occasion with no formal training, as my focus has been predominantly on back-end data engineering.
+I'd like to gain a closer perspective on full-stack development, so JavaScript is a core front-end technology for me to have as part of my stack.
 This course covers the following areas:<br><br>

 * <a href="/2017/udemy--complete-javascript-course/js_language_basics">JavaScript language basics</a>
 * <a href="/2017/udemy--complete-javascript-course/how_js_works_behind">How JavaScript works behind the scenes</a>